wq/wq.create/README.md

 wq.start: Project template and scaffolding tools
 ================================

-`wq.start` provides the recommended Django project template for projects utilizing the [wq framework], with [wq.app] for the front end and [wq.db] as the backend component.  `wq.start` also provides commands for generating a default set of offline-capable list, detail, and edit templates.
+`wq.start` provides a simple command-line interface (`wq start`) for starting a new project with the [wq framework], with [wq.app] for the front end and [wq.db] as the backend component.  `wq.start` also provides commands for generating a default set of offline-capable list, detail, and edit templates.
 The templates can be generated for existing Django models (via `wq maketemplates`), or both the models and the templates can be generated from an ODK-style [XLSForm](http://xlsform.org) (via `wq addform`).

 ### Usage